-Agents’ short-term objectives are usually stepping stones towards their long-term goals, which should align with your overall strategy and vision.
-Use your customer service one-on-one meetings to check how well agents are moving towards their long-term goals.
+Agents’ short-term objectives are usually stepping stones toward their long-term goals, which should align with your overall strategy and vision.
+Use your customer service one-on-one meetings to check how well agents are achieving them:

 Use these areas to help them develop their customer service superpowers – e.g., technical knowledge, customer success, or marketing.
 Use these to assign them tickets and tasks based on their strengths.
 This will keep them motivated and help them grow professionally.